guillierf/KuBo-Docs/README.md

 ## Important Note:
-To download the files (pdf, doc and ppt), it is recommended to perform a git clone of this repository
+To download the files (pdf, doc and ppt), it is recommended to perform a "git clone" of this repository.

 ##